 Who We Serve

 HSDC’s Parent-Infant Program (PIP) is a birth to three service providing free parental support and coaching for the families of deaf, deafblind, and hard of hearing toddlers.
 Families in King, Pierce, and Snohomish Counties are eligible to receive services.

-PIP uses bilingual/bicultural approach that emphasizes language acquisition in both American Sign Language (ASL) and English.
+PIP uses a bilingual/bicultural approach that emphasizes language acquisition in both American Sign Language (ASL) and English.
 While enrolled in PIP, families will develop their ASL skills to create a nurturing, language-accessible home for their Deaf or hard of hearing toddler.

 What We Do